If you are considering building an inground pool yourself, or acting as the general contractor for the project – your first question is:

 After the layout is planned, permits are pulled and you have contacted the Miss Utility or Dig Safe in your area, you can begin the excavation portion.
 Both vinyl pool kit and fiberglass pools will require the same amount of work to dig the pool and any trenching needed for plumbing or electrical lines.
 Fiberglass shells are set in a thick bed of sand.
 Vinyl pools can also use sand beneath the liner, or for a more solid floor, most use a mixture of vermiculite and cement, known as Pool Mix.

 During the delivery of a fiberglass pool shell, a rather large crane truck will lift the pool off of the truck bed.
 The telescopic arm will extend, high enough to lift the pool over the house if need be.
 In some cases, the truck may need to pull into your side yard to get closer to the “drop” location.
 Small pool shells can be moved by a large excavator or backhoe.
 Once the fiberglass shell is in position, a hose is added to begin filling the pool.
-Some shimming of the earth may be needed to level the pool.
+Some shimming of the earth may be needed to level the pool, and getting the pool shell absolutely level and supported is crucial.
 Plumbing and electrical can be attached and the space around the pool walls backfilled and tamped.

 For vinyl pools, wall assembly is the first step after excavation.
 Using a transit ensures that all panels are level to each other before tightening the panel bolts.
 After the wall sections are assembled, you can attach steps, swim outs or spas, and then call in concrete truck to pour a concrete collar around the base of the wall.
 Plumbing and electric is attached and the after the floor work is complete, the vinyl liner can be hung inside the pool.
 Backfill around the pool walls, tamping the dirt as you go.